waharnum/docker-flow-manager/README.md

 The container can be tested as part of a GPII deployment by setting the *CONTAINER_TEST* environment variable to *true*.

-This mode is typically expected to connect to a running preferences server with the 'Carla' test data set.
-The container will exit after the test and the exit code as a reuslt of the run command can be used for further actions.
-The container can (to a certain extent) self-test using the development mode - see the run examples below - but this obviously doesn't test the real production runtime configuration.
+This mode is typically expected to connect to a running Preferences Server with the 'Carla' test preference set.
+The container will exit after the test and the exit code as a result of the run command can be used for further actions.
+The container can (to a certain extent) self-test using the development mode - see the run examples below - but this doesn't test the real production run-time configuration

 ## Running